drand/drand/docs/SPECS.md

 This structure makes it so that each beacon created is building on the previous one therefor forming a randomness chain.

-**Protocol**: At each new round, a node creates a `PartialBeacon` with the current round number, the previous signature and the partial signature over the
+**Partial Beacon Creation**: At each new round, a node creates a `PartialBeacon` with the current round number, the previous signature and the partial signature over the message:
-message:
 ```go
 func Message(currRound uint64, prevSig []byte) []byte {
 	h := sha256.New()